 The law profession’s flexibility with subject requirements and its potential to lead to high paying jobs means that the competition in this field is always very high.

-In this article we will systematically deal with everything you need to know to become a lawyer in India, we will also touch on tips and strategies that you could implement and the skills you might need to acquire to become a well rounded and successful lawyer.
+In this article we will systematically deal with everything you need to know to become a lawyer in India, we will also touch on tips and strategies that you could implement on how to study law and to become a well rounded and successful lawyer.

 1. The Basics: Where to start?